googleforgames/open-match-docs/site/content/en/docs/Tutorials/DefaultEvaluator/_index.md

 ---
-title: "Use the default Evaluator"
+title: "Use the Default Evaluator"
-linkTitle: "Use the default Evaluator"
+linkTitle: "Use the Default Evaluator"
 weight: 3
 description: >
-  A tutorial on how to use the default Evaluator to resolve Match proposal conflicts.
+  A tutorial on how to use the Default Evaluator to resolve Match proposal conflicts.
 ---

 ## Objectives

-- Understands how and why we need the default Evaluator to resolve proposal conflicts.
+- Understands how and why we need the Default Evaluator to resolve proposal conflicts.
 - Instructs your MatchFunction to use the default Evaluator.

 ## Prerequisites